Konami Classics Series: Arcade Hits: Reception

 Reception for Konami Classics Series: Arcade Hits has been slightly positive, garnering an average score of 76% on Game Rankings.
-Complaints have revolved around either some of the included games simply (in GameSpot's words) "aren't really worth playing," or the visuals being "squashed" or "jittery."
-1UP was even more critical of the included game library, stating "The bulk of the 15-title collection, however, is dated and generally pretty lame."
-Furthermore, some sites such as IGN or VGRC lamented the lack of Nintendo Wi-Fi Connection support, with VGRC saying "It is a shame, because some of these games would have been made so much greater if we could play them online."
+Complaints have revolved around either some of the included games simply (in GameSpot's words) "aren't really worth playing" or the visuals being "squashed" or "jittery".
+1UP was even more critical of the included game library, considering it dated and lame.
+Furthermore, some sites such as IGN or VGRC lamented the lack of Nintendo Wi-Fi Connection support.